-Short-term credits limited to five-times the net asset value.
+Short-term credits limited to five-times the shareholders' equity.

-In order to meet the short-term fund demands or costs related to the portfolio, a REIC can obtain credits at a rate of five times the net asset value (net asset value defined as "The amount calculated by deducting the total debts from the portfolio of the company and by adding the receivables, other assets and liquid assets" as determined in the quarterly portfolio table).
+In order to meet the short-term fund demands or costs related to the portfolio, a REIC can obtain credits at a rate of five times its shareholders' equity.
 In order to calculate the maximum limit of such credits, the obligations of the company arising from financial leasing transactions and non-cash credits shall be taken into account.